 The California FAIR Plan Association provides basic fire insurance to high-risk homeowners that cannot get insurance through a preferred property insurer.
 The FAIR Plan is offered through a shared market where licensed insurance companies agree to share the risk of California homeowners who do not qualify for voluntary coverage.

 California’s FAIR Plan is a last resort option.
-The FAIR Plan Association recommends that California homeowners apply for private insurance several times before applying for FAIR Plan coverage.
+The FAIR Plan Association recommends that California homeowners apply for private homeowners insurance several times before applying for FAIR Plan coverage.
 Additionally, homeowners must meet certain requirements to qualify for the FAIR Plan.

 What California’s FAIR Plan covers

 A basic insurance policy from the California FAIR Plan only includes dwelling coverage for named perils, such as fire, lightning, internal explosion and smoke.
 However, homeowners have the option to purchase add-on coverages for more comprehensive protection.
 Here are the standard coverage options available for a dwelling policy through the California FAIR Plan:

 - Dwelling coverage: Dwelling insurance protects the physical structure of your home from covered perils.
 The FAIR Plan does not cover the same perils as a standard home insurance policy, but instead would cover perils caused by lightning, fire, internal explosion and smoke.
 FAIR Plans cover the dwelling at actual cash value (ACV) versus replacement cost value.

 - Other structures coverage: Other structures coverage protects detached structures like a garage, porch, shed or fence.

 - Personal property coverage: Personal property coverage pays to replace personal belongings that are damaged in a covered peril, such as electronics, furniture and clothing.
 FAIR Plans cover personal property at ACV.

 - Fair rental value coverage: This endorsement is available for rental properties and covers lost income if the unit is unable to be lived in due to damage sustained from a covered peril.

 - Dwelling replacement cost coverage: This endorsement covers the dwelling at replacement cost value (RCV), which does not include depreciation.

 - Personal property replacement cost coverage: This endorsement covers personal belongings at RCV, which replaces items at their current replacement value with no depreciation factored in.